 The Tier 1 orchestra is a chamber orchestra of professional level musicians.
 We recognize that these musicians, who engage daily with their instrument professionally, have little time and need for many rehearsals.
-Thus this orchestra only rehearses once in preparation for a concert with the Chorale.

 The Tier 2 orchestra is a full orchestra of advanced student and amateur musicians.
 This is the orchestra that most frequently accompanies the Chorale in large Wilberg-style arrangements.
 It rehearses 4-6 times in preparation for a concert.

 The Tier 3 orchestra is a training orchestra, consisting of musicians who have achieved a high-school level of playing and are interested in playing more.
 This orchestra will rehearse weekly for certain periods of the year and is not expected to perform in Chorale concerts, though may sometimes be featured in a concert.
 At this time the Tier 3 orchestra is a string orchestra, but may be expanded to include winds if opportunity arises.